By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Despite AccuRanker crying wolf, and the activity in the SERP trackers very compelling in that they indicate a fair amount of volatility, we are beginning to have our doubts.

-Certainly, if Google Penguin were rolling out there would be a significant number of SEO specialists adding to the conversation right now.
+Indeed, if Google Penguin were rolling out, there would be a significant number of SEO specialists adding to the conversation right now.
 There isn’t.

 Update 2 - 7th January 2016: It seems the MozCast graph is wrong.
 See:

-Update 3 — 7th January 2016: It appears to be our older \ poorer quality content that has dropped a couple of places (1-5 places) in the SERPs.
+Update 3 - 7th January 2016: It appears to be our older \ poorer quality content that has dropped a couple of places (1-5 places) in the SERPs.
 Good quality content has remained steady or increased.
-A couple of keywords that we tracked had only minute relevance to a page (i.e. a not so closely related keyword we hadn’t specifically covered) dropped significantly, which was interesting.
+A couple of keywords that we tracked had only a little relevance to a page (i.e., a not so closely related keyword we hadn’t explicitly covered) dropped significantly, which was interesting.
 This seems to imply the changes are focusing on content quality \ relevance.